JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 inserted if it will not always be connected.

 .. note::
-   These devices can take anywhere between ten and thirty seconds to "settle" once plugged in.
-So, don't block on this service if you add it to the system startup scripts as it can significantly slow down the system boot time.
+   These devices can take anywhere between ten and thirty seconds to “settle” once plugged in.
+So, don’t block on this service if you add it to the system startup scripts as it can significantly slow down the system boot time.
 On my dongle you can visually check how long the device takes to settle by watching the :abbr:`LED (Light Emitting Diode)` on the case, when it changes from green it has found a network signal and is ready to use.

-If the connection didn't work correctly look at the debugging output in syslog and check the ``pppd`` manual page to look up the error codes.
+If the connection didn’t work correctly look at the debugging output in syslog and check the ``pppd`` manual page to look up the error codes.

 Happy, erm... mobility.